Five women spin tales of life, survival and knitting

 Craftspace and MAC Birmingham present a new play by Trevor Pitt

 ….a sensitive, touching, truly collaborative work, rooted in making, whether what you knit is a sweater, a theatrical production, a family or an entire community.

-Emma Crichton-Miller, Crafts magazine.
+Emma Crichton-Miller, Crafts magazine review July/August 2016.

 Taking a road trip across the UK, Trevor Pitt collected remarkable stories from women about their lifelong relationship with wool – knitting, spinning, felting and weaving.
-Through spoken word, music, image and sound, their fascinating yarns will be told on a flock of knitted benches made by groups in different parts of the country.
+Through spoken word, music, image and sound, their fascinating yarns are told on a flock of knitted benches made by groups in different parts of the country.